 The road network has started to go even beyond Soti Khola.
 So, If possible, you can drive for a long distance so that you have to climb less

-The Himalayan Master’s Manaslu Circuit trek Itinerary has been so designed that even when you walk slowly and rest along the way, you will reach the destination by evening.
+The Himalayan Master’s Manaslu Circuit Trek Itinerary has been so designed that even when you stroll and rest, you will reach your destination by evening.
 So, don’t make your body rush and take your time to walk.

-If you feel like covering the distance is impossible, you might change the Itinerary and stay in the tea houses that are available mid-way
+If you feel like covering the distance is impossible, you might change the itinerary and stay in the available tea houses midway.

-Is Distance a Major Factor for Manaslu Circuit Trek Difficulty?
+Is Distance a Major Factor in Manaslu Circuit Trek Difficulty?

-The trekkers often ask “How hard is Manaslu Circuit trek?”
-The difficulty of the Manaslu trek has been a really big issue.
-However, you should know that this trek is moderately difficult.
+The trekkers often ask, “How hard is the Manaslu Circuit trek?”
+The difficulty of the Manaslu trek has been a huge issue.
+However, you should know that this trek is moderately complex.

-Trekking 15 to 20kms each day for 6-7 hours isn’t very pleasant, but as you walk slowly, savoring the beauty of nature fully; it becomes really relaxing.
-The most challenging part of the Manaslu trek is to cross Larkya Pass which stands at 5125 meters above sea level.
-This trek involves many uphill and downhill climbs including some walks on the steep and narrow ridges.
-Even then, with the right preparation, Manaslu Trek’s difficulty is not that big issue.
+Trekking 15 to 20 km each day for 6-7 hours isn’t very pleasant, but as you stroll, savouring the beauty of nature fully, it becomes relaxing.
+The most challenging part of the Manaslu trek is crossing Larkya Pass, which stands 5125 meters above sea level.
+This trek involves many uphill and downhill climbs, including some walks on steep and narrow ridges.
+Even then, with the proper preparation, Manaslu Trek’s difficulty would not be a big issue.

-Distance is obviously a big part of the Manaslu trek difficulty.
-However, they are many other things like altitude, weather, remoteness, accommodation of Manaslu, etc. that can make your trip hard.
+Distance is a big part of the Manaslu trek’s difficulty.
+However, many other things, like altitude, weather, remoteness, accommodation in Manaslu, etc., can make your trip hard.
 Distance becomes a big issue for the beginner trekker who isn’t used to walking continuously for hours.
-And this is why the right preparation before the trip is necessary.
+And this is why proper preparation before the trip is necessary.

 So that was all about the Manaslu trek distance we could cover.
 Do you want to know anything else about the Manaslu Circuit trek?

-Then, drop a comment below or send an inquiry mail at email@example.com
+Then, drop a comment below or send an inquiry to [email protected]